gbelis/ML-Transcriptomics/README.md

     2.2.
 Simple Mutlinomial Classifier on all the training data.

     2.3.
-Neural Network tuning by Camille.
+Neural Network tuning with mean difference features selection and PCA.

     2.4.
-Neural Network tuning by Guillaume.
+Neural Network tuning with T-test features selection and PCA.

     2.5.
 Tuning of n_trees and max_depth hyperparameters of a Random Forest Classifier.